rstudio-education/r4ds-instructors/README.md

   - An explicit value when `return(value)` is called.
   - The value of the last expression evaluated if no explicit `return` was executed.
 - To make a function pipeable:
-  - For a *transformation*, take the data to be transformed as the first argument and return a modified object.
+  - For a transformation, take the data to be transformed as the first argument and return a modified object.
-  - For a *side effect*, perform the operation (e.g., save to a file) and use `invisible(value)` to return the value without printing it.
+  - For a side effect, perform the operation (e.g., save to a file) and use `invisible(value)` to return the value without printing it.